hamnet70/software-design-lab/templates/journal.md

 Hour 4: Updated my postclass_practice.py document to include a while loop that prompts the user to name as many poets as they can, appending it to a list of poets.
 The program then gets the length of the list (minus the prepopulated items) and uses an if, elif series of conditionals to provide feedback on how many poets the user could name.
 This took longer than it sounds because I wrongfully thought that len() would correspond to the numbering of items in a list, which starts with 0.
 So, I had an if number <=0 line if the user couldn't name any additional poets, but I needed to change it to if number <=1.
 It took me awhile to figure that out.

 Hours 5 & 6: After doing the reading (which I am not including in these hours, of course), I decided to preview next week's content on HTML and CSS with a real eye toward accessibility.
 It's one of my course goals anyway, as is understanding CSS with less of a tinkerer's mindset.
 I know a little HTML, so I am already kicking myself for not getting how important it is to include alt tags.
 Did the first 9 chapters of the w3schools tutorial (see my Preview.html doc in the HTML and CSS folders).
 Highlighted in orange in my notes tags or techniques that would clearly impact accessibility, such as using headings just for headings (rather than for emphasis) to create an apt page outline or using relative font sizes rather than fixed ones.

+Hour 7: Practiced as much HTML as I could without looking at my notes.
+Accidentally found the awesome color prompts and color picker in VS Code to choose background and font colors.
+Then did the next four chapters in w3schools, playing with formatting, quotations, comments, and colors.
+Saved CSS for the next day, as my brain was fried.

+Hour 8: Did a quick python refresher in terminal, creating lists and playing with them, running python programs I created, and quitting and clearing.
+Continued the HTML tutorial reading and practicing the HTML CSS, Links, and half of the Images sections.
+I see some issues of responsive design here--specifying body padding, for example, in percents rather than pixels, and being sure to set image sizes to avoid browser or stylesheet overrides.
+I got stuck on a couple of items and never figured out why my image link's border could not be overridden by the border:0 style attribute.

+Hour 9: Did 43 of the 90 exercises (just questions really) on W3schools for practice.